python/cpython/Doc/reference/simple_stmts.rst

    #. if not, attempt to import a submodule with that name and then
       check the imported module again for that attribute
    #. if the attribute is not found, :exc:`ImportError` is raised.
-   #. otherwise, a reference to that value is bound in the local namespace,
+   #. otherwise, a reference to that value is stored in the local namespace,
       using the name in the :keyword:`as` clause if it is present, otherwise using the attribute name